-Day trips from Marmaris
+Three top day trips from Marmaris

-A part of the Turkish Riviera, which stretches from Antalya in the east to Bodrum and beyond in the west, combining the waters of the Mediterranean and Aegean Sea, and a coastline dotted rich in beaches, some white, some dark with pine forests and picturesque rocks formations.
+A part of the Turkish Riviera, which stretches from Antalya* in the east to Bodrum* and beyond in the west, it combines the waters of the Mediterranean and the Aegean Sea and offers a coastline dotted in beaches - some white, some dark - with pine forests and dramatic rocks formations.

 Turkey is a country full of history and legends, and the area around Marmaris is no exception.
 One story goes that Marc Anthony fell so in love with a tiny island that he imported white sand from Egypt and gave it to Queen Cleopatra as a wedding gift.

 Step into her shoes on a trip to Cleopatra Island, which has exceptionally white sand, so rare and beautiful that you aren't allowed to take even a grain home with you.
 Apart from sunbathing and enjoying the beach, you can visit an ancient amphitheatre and Byzantine city walls on this day trip from Marmaris.

 The longest but most rewarding day trip from Marmaris you might want to take is to the world-famous ancient site of Ephesus and the town of Selcuk where it's located.